d1kkop/Anger/README.md

 		* Cluster Reliable_Ordered data (more efficient sending)
 		* Cluster Unreliable data (more efficient sending)themselves.
 		* Make endiannes correct in RUDP link and everywhere else
+		* Receive multiple times on new Connection in variable groups for same endpoint.
+Investigate why.

 	NOTES: